0glabs/0g-da-client/api/docs/node.md

 <a name="node-Blob"></a>

 ### Blob
-In EigenDA, the original blob to disperse is encoded as a polynomial via taking different point evaluations (i.e. erasure coding).
-These points are split into disjoint subsets which are assigned to different operator nodes in the EigenDA network.
+In ZGDA, the original blob to disperse is encoded as a polynomial via taking different point evaluations (i.e. erasure coding).
+These points are split into disjoint subsets which are assigned to different operator nodes in the ZGDA network.
 The data in this message is a subset of these points that are assigned to a single operator node.